SAFETY PROCEDURE GUIDE

 For Electricians: Safe Isolation on Every Job

-• GS38-compliant test leads with CAT III or CAT IV rating
+• GS38-compliant test leads rated CAT III or CAT IV

 • Multi-lock hasp for multi-operative jobs